 The introduction of integration and automation means resources can be diverted elsewhere, enhance workflows and improve accuracy and consistency in operations.
 Adopting a low code integration platform can help these processes and significantly transform your business.
 Streamlined operations can result in increased reliability, optimised performance and reduced employee turnover.

-Automating and integrating is important for service providers as it can give the company a competitive edge.
-It improves the user experience for customers, and has long term benefits of increased value and brand loyalty.
-These solutions are not only important for service providers but also your customers.
+Automating and integrating are important for service providers as they can give the company a competitive edge.
+It improves the user experience for customers and has long-term benefits of increased value and brand loyalty.
+These solutions are not only important for service providers but also for your customers.
 They provide better consistency in your service, faster response times and potentially a cost decrease.

 Integrated automation solutions allow people to do more with a lot less.